volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 </Formik>
 ```

-Try it and see how it ... doesn't work!
+Try it and see that it ... doesn't work!
 Can you guess why?

-By default, Formik doesn't reset the form if **initialValues** prop changes, but we can force him to reset it by passing **enableReinitialize={true}**.
+By default, Formik does not reset the form when **initialValues** prop changes, but we can force it to reset the values by passing **enableReinitialize={true}**.

-Default value for this prop is **false**.
+The default value for this prop is **false**.

-it controls whether Formik should reset the form if **initialValues** changes (using deep equality):
+It controls whether Formik should reset the form when **initialValues** changes (using Deep Equality):

 ```jsx
 <Formik